 If you'll be visiting for just a short time or headed there for a semester or longer, you need to know that Google isn't exactly approved for locals to use and that can cause problems for us American tourists who are trying to use our favorite search tool or trying to check our email.
 If you're a Gmail user, these are some of the issues you may run into while in China:

 Switch To Another Domain

 The most helpful thing you can do before you leave is set up another email account to use while in China.
-Hotmail and Yahoo are both great options.
+Sites like Hotmail and Yahoo tend to do better.
 The only con to using these 2 domains is you can't access Google Docs.
 If you'll need anything Google-related, keep reading.